 By John Morley

-This article is derived from a more expansive work currently under submission for publication.
-The full paper is available on the Social Science Research Network here.
+This article is derived from a more expansive work later published in The Business Lawyer, volume 75, issue 1 (Winter 2019/2020).
+The full paper is also available on the Social Science Research Network here.
 Comments are welcome.

 Law firms don’t just go bankrupt—they collapse.
 Dewey & LeBoeuf.
 Heller Ehrman.
 Howrey.
 Brobeck Phleger & Harrison.
 Thelen.
 All these firms and many others have blown up with extraordinary force and speed.
 Some large law firms have survived more than 100 years and then fallen to pieces in a matter of months or even weeks.